mrpantherson/mrpantherson.github.io/index.md

 #### Altair

-I've reacently come across the Altair API, among other things it allows us to easily generate HTML graphs.
+I've reacently come across the Altair API, one of its best features is its ability to easily generate HTML graphs.
+This is the first grammar of graphics API that i've used that I really enjoyed using so I thought I would put a few graphs up here to play with the HTML exporting.

  [DnD Monsters](graphs/graph1.html)